Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Theoretical Results

 \begin{thm} Under \autoref{ass:boundedpdf}, \autoref{ass:consist.kl.pop}, \autoref{ass:cov.G.eigen.sep}, \autoref{ass:presmooth.MISE}, \autoref{ass:presmooth.UnifTight}, and \autoref{ass:presmooth.superTight}, if $n$, $N$, $K$ increase to infinity in such a way that

 where

 then

-\end{thm} \begin{proof} See \autoref{supp-thm:kldiv.all} in supplementary materials. \end{proof} Note that the result is highly flexible and suits any general infinite dimensional families.
+\end{thm} \begin{proof} See \autoref{supp-thm:kldiv.all} in the Supplementary Materials. \end{proof} Note that the result is highly flexible and suits any general infinite-dimensional families.
 In particular, we do not assume the underlying $\calP$ to be a finite-dimensional exponential family.
 The three summands in the rate correspond to the training error, a bias term due to the approximating family, and a variance term from fitting with $N$ observations.
-Varying the number of components $K$ trades off errors from these three terms, as a more complex model with a larger $K$ will have larger errors from training and fitting, but smaller approximation bias.
-Quantity $A_K$ is closely related to \autoref{ass:consist.kl.pop} and the equivalence of $L^\infty$ and $L^2$ norm in the eigenspaces of covariance operator; for detail, see \autoref{supp-prop:eigenspace.lipschitz} in supplementary materials.
+Varying the number of components $K$ trades off errors from these three terms, as a more complex model with a larger $K$ will have larger training and fitting errors but smaller approximation bias.
+Quantity $A_K$ is closely related to \autoref{ass:consist.kl.pop} and the equivalence of $L^\infty$ and $L^2$ norm in the eigenspaces of covariance operator; see \autoref{supp-prop:eigenspace.lipschitz} in the Supplementary Materials.

+An immediate corollary is the convergence of the densities in the $L^1$ norm by Pinsker's inequality \citep{wain:19}, which states that the KL divergence dominates squares of $L^1$ norm of differences. \begin{corollary} Under the conditions of \autoref{thm:kldiv.sample},